gost-dom/browser/README_FEATURE_LIST.md

 - Calling `click()` on an `<input type="submit">` or `<button type="submit">` submits the form.
-- Form submits trigger a `formdata` event, but not `requestsubmit` event.
-- Attributes on the submitter does not override the form's method/action
+- Attributes on the submitter does not override the form's method/action.
-- Forms have a `submit` method, but not `requestsubmit`

-(requestsubmit is in dev, so maybe it exisst, but I didn't update this doc)

-Clever input mechanisms are not supported, you must set the `value` attribute on the field.
+- To set a input field, you must set the `value` attribute.
+There is no support for keyboard input simulation.

-Reset behaviour is not implemented!
+- Reset behaviour is not implemented!

 ### Other elements